MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-profile-engine-file-engine-cpp.md

 ## Add a File Engine

-As covered in the [Concepts - Engine]() page, an engine can have two states - `CREATED` or `LOADED`.
+As covered in [Profile and Engine objects](concepts-profile-engine-cpp.md), an engine can have two states - `CREATED` or `LOADED`.
 If it's not one of those two states, it doesn't exist.
 To both create and load a state, it's only necessary to make a single call to `FileProfile::LoadAsync`.
 If the engine already exists in the cached state, it will be `LOADED`.
 If it doesn't exist, it will be `CREATED` and `LOADED`. `CREATED` implies that the application has all of the information from the service needed to load the engine. `LOADED` implies that all of the data structures necessary to leverage the engine have been created in memory.

 ### Create File Engine Settings